BjoernBoss/arger/README.md

 ### Linking of Objects

 By default, objects (such as information or flags/options) are accessible by the configuration or groups, in which they are defined, and their children.
 To further restrict where information is shown, or flags/options are available, they can be linked together.
 For this, a reference group `arger::Ref` can be created.
 Groups/flags/options/information can then be added to the group.
-And every other object, can then link to the group, thereby restricting/enabling the object to the given objects.
+And every other object part of the group then use the information, thereby restricting/enabling the object to the given objects.

 Important: Options/information/flags can only be linked to groups it has been defined in or nested.
-If an information should be shown in various places, for example, simply define it in the root configuration, and link it to the specific places.
+If an information should be shown in various places, for example, simply define it in the root configuration, and link it with the specific places.

 ## Configuration Options